terenceh56/terenceh56.github.io/src/content/notes/notes-2.md

 This is my lecture note on Probability Theory and Mathematical Statistics.

 The notes have been transcribed from a handwritten Chinese version, and their structure may be somewhat informal.
+If you are interested in seeing the original handwritten document, please feel free to contact me.

-Feedback is welcome for any potential errors.
-Also if you are interested in seeing the original handwritten document, please feel free to contact me.
+Feedback is welcome for any corrections.